Dipesh-sapkota1/results-summary-component-main/README.md

 ## Acknowledgments

 I am grateful for online mentor Brad traversy and Kevin Powell for guiding me to write better css.
-They have grate content regarding web development.
+They have great content regarding web development.